garybgenett/gary-os/README.md

 and completes the 'doit' process, without performing a full system rebuild as is done with 'init' or 'redo'.
 Primarily used during development to build and test new kernels and configurations.

+The `DOREDO=true` variable is also available, and removes all previous kernels, along with their modules and configurations.

 **Redo**